0mj/working-memory/FAILURE-RESUME.md

 # LOOKITSNOT ALL FAILS
-[] one drive/OVATION/lookit/
-articulated purpose of forms control panel to dev team.
+* lookit/ articulated purpose of forms control panel to dev team.
 No questions were asked.
-My communication was clear :)
+My communication was clear :) eXCept aparently something was missed as it's introduced problems.